NRE/NLE Step 1: Neurology Made Simple – Pass with Precision

 Stroke Risk Factors

-Things that make stroke more likely remember by this mnemonic ‘LPDS’
+Things that make stroke more likely remember by this mnemonic ‘LPDS

-• L: Hyper lipidemia High cholesterol
+• L: Hyper lipidemia (High cholesterol)

-• P: Pressure of blood increase
+• P: Pressure of blood increases

 • D: Diabetes